holographicSol/SatIO_ESP32-P4/README.md

 Mapping

-Many of values can be mapped and then used in the matrix and or sent directly to the port controller.
+Many values can be mapped and then used in the matrix and or sent directly to the port controller.

     mapping --save
     mapping --load